spaceshark123/NeuralNetwork/README.md

 ## Program Usage

 To use this neural network implementation, you can interact with a custom console provided by the program.
-Follow these steps to get started:
+A maven wrapper has been included for use.
+If you do not have Maven installed (check with `mvn -v`), you can use the wrapper scripts to build and run the project by replacing `mvn` with `./mvnw` (Linux/Mac) or `mvnw.cmd` (Windows) in the commands below:

 1. **Build the JAR**: First, make sure you are working in the project directory.
 If you are running the full project with the console interface, run the following commands to compile and run the program: